 The natural experiment of European secularization — one of the fastest belief changes in human history — provides important evidence.

 Highly secular societies like Sweden, Denmark, and Norway function well: they score high on trust, life satisfaction, and civic health.
-This challenges the view that religion is irreplaceable.
+This challenges the view that religion is functionally irreplaceable.

 But the secularization of formal religion has not eliminated supernatural belief.
 Phil Zuckerman's Scandinavian fieldwork found persistent belief in fate, luck, karma, and vague "something more" even among people who never attend church and explicitly reject formal religion.
 "Spiritual but not religious" remains widespread.